Blog

 Turmeric has been gaining attention for its potential benefits in managing IBS symptoms.
 Curcumin, the active compound in turmeric, has been studied for its anti-inflammatory and antioxidant effects

-Research has shown that turmeric mixed with other natural ingredients such as fish oil and peppermint oil can reduce abdominal pain and discomfort.
+Research has shown that turmeric mixed with other natural ingredients such as fish and peppermint oils can reduce abdominal pain and discomfort.
 A pilot study even reported that turmeric alone might reduce IBS symptoms by 60%

-According to the National Center for Complementary and Integrative Health, turmeric was historically used in traditional Eastern Asian and Chinese medical systems for skin, respiratory, joint, and digestive issues.
+According to the National Center for Complementary and Integrative Health, traditional Eastern Asian and Chinese medical systems historically used turmeric for skin, respiratory, joint, and digestive issues.

 Does charcoal help with IBS?